CodeYourFuture/CYF-Workshops/think-like-computer/instructions.md

 ### Rule 4
-When a function returns or finishes execution leaves the seat and everyone jumps forward one seat
+When a function returns or finishes execution this person leaves their seat and everyone jumps forward one seat